3DStuff/voxelizer/README.md

 | 512³  	| 4483   	    | 409       	| 398      	|
 | 1024³ 	| 17933  	    | 2918      	| 1956     	|
 | 2048³ 	| 76225  	    | 28509     	| 11794    	|

+# Output

+The voxelizer supports currently import of .stl (hex mesh) or .obj files.
+Models can be exported as hexahedral mesh (.stl, .obj) or as .vox ([Magica](https://voxel-magic.com/)), .raw file.

+* .stl: An outer surface mesh of the voxel model is generated

+* .obj: The output mesh _may_ consist of two groups (shell and interior) if the rasterizer type supports it.

+* .raw: The voxels are exported byte-wise.
+Each byte is equal to the definition in the *.xml file (material_interior, material_shell).

+## Mesh simplification

+Duplicate vertices and interior faces are removed (as far as possible dependent on the export format).
+Currently, I work on merging of co-planar faces.

 # Project configuration